townsend75/Win-Your-Own-Island/readme.md

 Bugs:

 I spent a long time trying to resize the images and paragraphs as the pages shrunk for use with smaller screens.
 I'm not sure if I have suceeded 100% with my methodology but I tried my best!
+Update: After a long session with my mentor re-sizing certain elements for smaller screens, the full sized second page doesn't quite reach the bottom of the screen.
+I have sadly run out of time to address this issue.
+I tried everything I could think of but nothing works, even though the html meta data should ensure the screen is filled.

 Validator testing: